 - Control Panel and Dashboard: Three control panels to select from – Plesk, InterWorx, and cPanel.

 - Installation of Apps and CMSs (WordPress, Joomla, etc.): One-click installs for most popular apps.

 - Other Features: Dedicated IP, DDoS Attack Protection, Local Backups, Cloudflare CDN, and more.

 If you’re a small business or just getting started with a personal website then Liquid Web is not for you.

 Their lack of a shared hosting service and overall expensive pricing is not suitable for everyone.

 However, if money is not an issue and you are looking for a quality web host then we can’t say enough good things about them.
-From their stellar customer service to amazing uptime and page loading speed, it is an excellent service.
+From their stellar customer service to amazing page loading speed, it is an excellent service.

 Have you used Liquid Web before?
 Please consider leaving a review below — good or bad — doesn’t really matter as long it’s helpful to our visitors.